y-muller/personal_configs/qmk_keyboards/README.md

 Dynamic macros 1 and 2 are recorded in the System layer.
 Application shortcuts work with the [run-or-raise](../run-or-raise/README.md) Gnome extension.

-The mouse left and right keys are duplicated on this layer for quickly moving the cursor out of the way.
+The mouse keys are duplicated on this layer, mostly to quickly move the cursor out of the way.

 #### System layer
 Accessible by activating both the Extend and Nav layers at the same time.